Factors to consider when returning to work after maternity leave.

 Different mums combine breastfeeding and working in different ways.
-Here are some options for you to consider.
+Here are some options for you to explore:

 You’ll need a private room with:

-- somewhere to store an electric breast pump or manual breast pump, and
+• storage or designated space to keep your electric breast pump or manual breast pump

 Breastfeeding at work

-You may be able to have your baby brought to you at work.
-Discuss the possibility of breastfeeding during breaks and lunchtime, as well as flexible work hours and breaks.
+You may be able to have your baby brought to you at work to breastfeed.

 Going to your baby to breastfeed

-You will need a place to store your breast pump and other equipment and a good quality cooler bag with ice bricks for transporting expressed milk home.
+• Have a good quality cooler bag with ice bricks for transporting expressed milk home

-Many mums find that expressing while at work can take getting used to.
-If the space you use to express isn’t a lockable room, you may be anxious about privacy.
-If your break is short, you may be anxious that there isn’t enough time.
+It's common for expressing at work to feel unfamiliar at first and can take some time getting used to.
+If the space you use isn’t lockable, you might feel concerned about privacy.
+If your breaks are short, you might worry that there isn't enough time. time.
 Feeling stressed may mean your let-down reflex takes a little longer to kick in.
 Read more about helping your let-down while expressing.

 Combining breastfeeding with other options